bbrown430/plex-poster-set-helper/README.md

    - **If no text file parameter is provided, it will use the default value from config.json for bulk_txt.**

-### Interactive CLI Mode

-If no arguments are provided, the script will enter an interactive CLI mode where you can:
-- Manually enter URLs or commands.
-- Type bulk to perform bulk import by providing a .txt file.
-- Type gui to launch the graphical interface directly.

 If no arguments are provided, it launches the GUI by default.

 ## Supported Features